clarkep/LKey/README.md

 How to Use
 ----------
 Lkey's keyboard starts at the 'Z' key on your computer keyboard and ends at the '/' key.
-These correspond to notes C through E.
+These correspond to musical notes C through E.

 Switch chords: 0-9, arrow keys, or left click.
 Change octave: '+' and '-'.